jackneer/jackneer.github.io/content/python-virtual-environment.md

 [venv]/
 ```

- You don't need virutal environment in version controll, because you have them all in requirements.txt.
+ You don't need virtual environment in version control, because you have them all in requirements.txt.
 You can re-create virtual environment with it.

 ### Re-create Virtual Environment